Hairline Lowering Surgery

 Your hairline is the lowest point at which hair grows on your scalp, and for some, it can be a source of anxiety.
 The gap between the hairline and the eyes is a key part of the face, framing other features and often causing disharmony when out of proportion.
 Hairline lowering surgery seeks to resolve problems related to a lack of facial harmony.
 It does so by reducing the height of the brow, often by one to two centimetres.
 That way, lost hair can be compensated for, and facial proportions can be radically changed.
 What it doesn't do is provide a solution for hair loss.
 In that case, if the hairline was lowered, scarring would become visible as soon as the hairline started to recede - with adverse aesthetic results.
 If you are looking for a permanent way to restore hair growth, an FUE Hair Transplant might be what you are looking for.
 Get in touch with Qunomedical for more information!

 Hairline lowering is a surgical procedure, meaning that it requires incisions and some degree of invasive work by cosmetic experts.
-Procedures vary a little, but a typical lowering surgery would proceed something like this:
+Procedures vary a little, but a typical lowering surgery has a few common steps.

 The first stage in any facial cosmetic surgery is a meeting with a surgeon to discuss your options.
 Forehead lowering is one option among many for dealing with hairline issues, and it may not even be necessary to undergo surgery.
 Your surgeon will discuss options like brow lifts and contouring, and they will explain how the hairline lowering process works.
 They may also be able to provide computer-enhanced images of your appearance after the operation, giving valuable insight into the possibilities.
 You will then be booked in for surgery and given a plan for preparation.
 This needs to be followed, as you'll be given a general anaesthetic, which can interact adversely with some medications and substances like alcohol.